 Immunotherapy is treatment that uses the body’s own natural defences (immune system) to fight disease.
 Bacillus Calmette-Guérin (BCG) is a vaccine that was originally used to treat tuberculosis.
 It can also stimulate a person’s immune system to stop or delay bladder cancer coming back or becoming invasive.

 Learn more about:

 - Ongoing BCG treatment

 - Video: What are immunotherapy and targeted therapy?

 How is BCG given?

+The combination of BCG and TURBT is the most effective treatment for high-risk non-muscle-invasive bladder cancer.
 BCG is given once a week for six weeks, starting 2–4 weeks after TURBT surgery.
 It is put directly into the bladder through a catheter.
 You may be asked to change position every 15 minutes so the vaccine washes over the entire bladder.
-Each treatment session takes up to two hours.
+This is usually done as a day procedure in hospital, and each treatment session takes up to two hours.

 For most people, the initial course of weekly BCG treatments is followed by what is known as maintenance BCG.
 Maintenance treatment with BCG reduces the risk of the disease coming back or spreading.
-This treatment can last 1–3 years, but the treatments are given much less frequently, often monthly.
+Maintenance treatment can last for 1–3 years, but treatment sessions become much less frequent (e.g. once a month).
 Ask your doctor for further details.